PowerDNS/pdns/docs/manpages/pdnsutil.1.md

 pdnsutil [OPTION]... *COMMAND*

 # DESCRIPTION
-**pdnsutil** is a powerful command that is the operator-friendly gateway into PowerDNSSEC configuration.
+**pdnsutil** (formerly pdnssec) is a powerful command that is the operator-friendly gateway into DNSSEC and zone management for PowerDNS.
 Behind the scenes, **pdnsutil** manipulates a PowerDNS backend database, which also means that for many databases, **pdnsutil** can be run remotely, and can configure key material on different servers.

 # OPTIONS
 -h | -help